aliceco01/user-buy-list/README.md

 7. Applies a sample Custom Resource (userbuyslist-sample.yaml) that the operator reconciles.

 8. The operator is therefore responsible for deploying (some or all of) the application resources.

+---

+## Note on Tooling

+This project uses shell scripts (`deploy.sh`, `cleanup.sh`, `test-all.sh`) rather than a Makefile.
+This decision prioritizes simplicity and visibility—each script is straightforward to read, understand, and modify.
+For a demo and interview context, this approach reduces friction for reviewers and makes the deployment flow immediately transparent.